facebookresearch/BLINK/README.md

 For _candidate retrieval_ the [Solr](https://lucene.apache.org/solr) search engine is used.
 BLINK provides scripts to download, process and link the lasest wikipedia and wikidata dumps, ingest the resulting 5.9M entities into the search engine index, as well as scripts to evaluate the retrieval phase on well known benchmarking data.

 For _candidate ranking_ BLINK uses a model based on _BERT-large-cased_ trained on the [AIDA corpus](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/ambiverse-nlu/aida) with the [pytorch-transformers](https://github.com/huggingface/transformers) library.
 Scripts to train and evaluate the ranking model are provided.
+A pre-trained model is available [here](http://dl.fbaipublicfiles.com/BLINK/models.zip).

 These three components could be extended and upgraded independently.
 On the retrieval part, the candidate catalog can be replaced or extended, and the retrieval model upgraded.